ZorAttC/libfranka-docker/README.md

 ## Requirements

 The use of this repo requires [Docker](https://docs.docker.com/engine/install/) and the [Docker Compose Plugin](https://docs.docker.com/compose/install/linux/) of minimum version 2.
-It is recommended to use Ubuntu as underlying operating system.
-However, for the use on Windows, a dedicated branch windows exists.
+It is recommended to use Ubuntu as underlying operating system or at least a suitable WSL environment.

 ## Installation